victorjayeoba/eduMe_AI/backend/docs/best_practice.md

-# Best Practice and Tips for configuration
+# Best Practice and Tips for configurations

 > Our model only works on REAL person's photo or the portrait image similar to REAL person.
 The anime talking head genreation method will be released in future.